 What is jock itch?

 Jock itch is a fungal skin infection.
 It is caused by a fungus commonly present in gyms and locker rooms.
 Jock itch mostly affects males, although it is possible for females to get it, too.
 Jock itch appears as a skin rash around the groin, but can appear on your upper thigh, scrotum, penis, and anus.
 It is not serious.
 However, the itching can be extremely uncomfortable, even painful.

 Symptoms of jock itch

-The rash appears red, raised, and scaly around the edges and causes itching.
+Jock itch rash appears red, raised, and scaly around the edges.
+The rash itches.
 Like a blister, the rash can ooze fluid.
 The center of the rash is reddish-brown.

 What causes jock itch?

 Jock itch is caused by exposure to the fungus.
 This can happen through direct skin-to-skin contact.
 It also can be spread through infected clothing.
 The jock itch fungus grows in moist conditions, such as steamy public shower facilities and locker rooms, and in damp towels and clothing.

 How is jock itch diagnosed?

 Your doctor can usually tell whether the rash is jock itch by the way it looks.
 They also will ask you questions about your exposure to places where the rash is spread.
 If your doctor is uncertain, they may scrape a sample of the rash off your body to send to the lab.